hoodoer/ENNEoS/README.md

 This proof of concept program is to explore the use of neuroevolution as a method for encoding shellcode.
-This program is the encoder, which uses genetic algorithms to evolve a neural network that will output the desired shellcode at runtime.
+The encoder uses genetic algorithms to evolve a neural network that will output the desired shellcode at runtime.